Getting started with your store migration

 You can try a paid theme to see how it looks with your products, brand colors, and style, before making the commitment to buy the theme.
 While you preview a theme, you can make customizations by using the theme editor.
 Any changes you make will be saved when you purchase the theme.
 You can preview up to 19 paid themes, which allows you to compare different themes before buying.

 - Visit the Shopify Theme Store and choose a paid theme.

-Click Try theme.
+- Click Try theme.
 A preview of the theme will load for your online store.
-In the toolbar at the bottom of the page, you will see three buttons:

 - To stop previewing the theme, click Close preview